Visit majormaps.vcu.edu for the online version with links.

 • Earn grades of C or higher to sustain 2.0+ cumulative and major GPAs to meet graduation requirements.

-• Take SCMA 320 in junior year as this is an important prerequiste.
+• Take SCMA 320 as this is an important prerequiste.

 EXPLORE CAREERS AND DEVELOP ESSENTIAL SKILLS